katyukha/odoo-rpc-client/README.rst

 Near future plans
 ~~~~~~~~~~~~~~~~~

--  Better plugin system which will allow to extend API on database,
-   object, and record levels.  **DONE**
 -  Django-like search API implemented as extension
     - Something like ``F`` or ``Q`` expressions from Django
     - to make working constructions like: